sbayd/react-flippy/README.md

 To run sample project, clone the repository and run yarn && yarn start To build project, clone repository and run yarn && yarn build

+### Credits

+Thanks to: https://github.com/fffilo/flipper I have used same methodology for style management.